 Due to the heat of a hot stove, a suitable fire guard should always be used to provide additional protection.
 Never allow young children to be left unsupervised in a room containing a hot stove.

 Note; If in doubt, refer to the Building Regulations 2000 Approved Document "J".

 CHIMNEY CONSTRUCTION

-The stove is supplied with a top mounting flue pipe adaptor.
+The stove is supplied with both a top and rear flue pipe connector.
 It should never be connected to a shared chimney/flue system.